Wrinkly skin syndrome: Symptoms and signs

-Microscopic analysis of epidermal samples of a four-month year old with WSS revealed an irregular pattern of elastic fiber distribution.
+Microscopic analysis of epidermal samples of a four-month-old with WSS revealed an irregular pattern of elastic fiber distribution.
 Fewer elastic fibers are present in the papillary dermis and fragmented elastic fibers in the reticular dermis are observed.
 Epidermal samples from the same patient subjected to electron microscopy revealed that elastin fibers display abnormally high levels of fragmentation and clumping of microfibrils, with little amorphous elastin.
 Within collagen bundles, collagen fibrils are of irregular shape and thickness.
-These disruptions of the patient's connective tissue play a role in the inelasticity of the skin and wrinkling.
+These disruptions of the connective tissue play a role in the elasticity of the skin and wrinkling.

 Mechanism

 Importance of the ATP6V0A2 pump

 Vacuolar ATPases (V-ATPase) regulate the pH of the subcellular compartments found within the endosomal membrane system.
 V-ATPases are multiprotein complexes composed of two functional domains, a V0 domain, and a V1 domain.
-The V1 domain catalyzes the hydrolysis of ATP in order to power the pumping of protons through the V0 channel, which spans the lipid bilayer of endosomal compartments.
+The V1 domain catalyzes the hydrolysis of ATP to power the pumping of protons through the V0 channel, which spans the lipid bilayer of endosomal compartments.
 Vacuolar ATPases are also localized within the plasma membrane of both renal cells and osteoclasts.
 In osteoclasts, V-ATPases are required for pumping protons onto the bone surface.
 The protons are then used for bone resorption.
 In renal cells, V-ATPases are used to pump protons into the urine.
 This facilitates bicarbonate reabsorption into the blood.
 The ATP6V0A2 gene encodes the a2 isoform of the a-subunit (present in the V0 domain).
 The a2 subunit anchors the V-ATPase to the membrane, and it is also directly involved with proton transport.
 ATP6V0A2 is encoded by the ATP6V0A2 gene.
 The ATP6V0A2 pump is found in virtually all cells and is thought to play an important role in the process of vesicular fusion in the secretory pathway, including the secretion of extracellular matrix components.